 - Spikes of Doom: Aside from bottomless pits, this is the only other thing that can kill you.

 - Taken for Granite: Absorb Rokkun and you'll become a heavy rock that can break glass after falling a certain height.
+You're still vulnerable to Spikes of Doom, however.

 - Time Keeps On Ticking: The timer doesn't stop in the Satellaview bonus stages, so any screw-ups involving inhaling or exhaling blocks/paint are going to cost you.